 Studies have shown that bear spray is around 90% successful in deterring bear attacks from all three types of North American species.

-In contrast, firearms have a success rate of only 76-84% and often have the unwanted side effect of injuring the user or hurting the animal and making it more agitated.
-It’s also easier to create a cloud of spray than accurately aim a firearm in such a stressful situation.
+In contrast, firearms have a success rate of only 76-84% and often have the unwanted side effect of injuring the user or hurting the animal, and making it more agitated.
+It’s also easier to create a cloud of spray than to accurately aim a firearm in such a stressful situation.

 NB: Bear spray does not work like mosquito repellent.
 Some may even be attracted to the smell!
 Don’t use it as a preventative measure.
 Wash it off with vinegar if you get it on yourself or your things.